tsdataclinic/TREC/README.md

 Our app relies on two data files that we process using the data sources (listed below).
 These files are:

-- `stops_features.geojson`: Stop level dervived metrics described in the data dictionary
+- [Stop Features](public/data/stop_features.geojson): Stop level dervived metrics described in the data dictionary
-- `hospitals.geojson`: Locations of hospitals within included cities
+- [Hospitals](public/data/hospitals.geojson): Locations of hospitals within included cities

 #### Derived Metrics Data Dictionary